 Our mission is to make ceramic arts more accessible to people of all abilities and ages.
 We provide scholarships to at least a quarter of the kids in our afterschool, hold regular free community days for local residents, offer free and subsidized ceramics classes to local low income high school students, seniors, and adults with special needs.
 Artshack is developing accountability as an anti-racist, queer-affirming organization that celebrates the creativity of youth and honors people of all abilities.

-Artshack was originally started by McKendree Key in 2008 as a very small, artist run program offering art classes in a Brooklyn backyard.
-In 2016, McKendree Key & her former co-director established Artshack as a 501c-3 organization focusing on ceramics and moved to 1131 Bedford Avenue.
-In the fall of 2019 Artshack began working with The Human Root, a community development organization.
+Artshack was originally started by McKendree Key in 2008 as a very small, artist run program offering art classes in her Brooklyn backyard.
+In 2016, Artshack became a registered 501c-3 non profit organization focusing on ceramics and moved to Bedford Avenue, in Brooklyn.
+In 2022, Keepsake Gallery was established within Artshack, showcasing works by kids, members of Artshack's community programs and artists in residence.

 Through this process, we have identified the following goals: